-If you are more interested in modern history than the ancient history, Kanchanaburi will be a great place to visit for you.
-You can see the historical attractions which were created during the world war 2 in Kanchanaburi.
+If you are more interested in modern history than ancient history, Kanchanaburi will be a great place to visit for you.
+You can see the historical attractions which were created during world war 2 in Kanchanaburi.
 Not only that you can also swim at the wonderful waterfalls, or visit an elephant sanctuary.

 2. Northern Thailand Itinerary

 1) Chiang Mai

 Chiang Mai is one of the best destinations for tourists who love the green nature and Thai local lifestyle.
 It’s also one of the cheapest cities to travel in Thailand.
 Check out the best things to do in Chiang Mai below.

 - Go to the Top of Thailand: Ancient temples in Chiang Mai are very unique in the way they look, compared to other temples you will see around Thailand.
 Doi Inthanon and Doi Suthep are must-visit mountains to explore the northern Thai scenery with their unique temples.

 - Try the Traditional Food: A Northern-Thai homemade dinner called Khantoke dinner consists of sticky rice, deep-fried pork skin, northern chilli paste, pork curry, sweet crispy rice, and deep-fried banana.
 It’s served on large wooden trays, and you are supposed to eat it sitting on the floor.
 It is a unique experience which you must try at least once when you visit Chiang Mai.